 Are you baffled due to the screenshot not working on Mac?
 Do not worry!
 There are several reasons behind it; the most common is incorrect keyboard shortcuts or incorrect use.
-Another reason is incorrect system settings, which can prevent you from taking screenshots.
+Another reason is that you may miss screen capture permission Mac anydesk.
+And then the incorrect system settings, which can prevent you from taking screenshots.
 These settings may have been altered accidentally or by an application.
 In such cases, adjusting the system settings can usually resolve the issue.

 However, if the issue persists, it may be necessary to delve deeper and explore other possible causes, such as malware infections, which can also interfere with the screenshot feature on a Mac and causes various issues, including disabling or preventing certain features.
 Additionally, third-party applications can also cause conflicts with Mac’s built-in screenshot tool, preventing it from functioning correctly.

 Are you unable to take screenshots on your Mac?
 Do not panic!
 Enabling screenshots on your Mac is a simple process that can be accomplished in a few steps.
 Firstly, click on the Apple menu at the screen’s top left corner, and select System Preferences.
 Next, click on the Keyboard option in the System Preferences window.
 If the list looks different, type ‘Keyboard’ in the search pane at the top right of the System Preferences window.